When Should You Pay Your Credit Card Bill?

 Carrying a small balance from one month to the next won’t improve your credit score – in fact, it does the opposite.

-Missing payments of 30 days damage your credit score.
+Missing payments of 30 days can damage your credit score.
 The larger, the more recent, and the longer overdue the payment, the worse the hit.
-For example, your credit score will look worse a week after your third missing payment passes the 150-day mark.
+For example, your credit score will look worse a week after your third missed payment passes the 150-day mark.

 Missing your credit card’s due date could also result in: